-A well-designed hand pump should fill a balloon quickly and last a long time.
-The larger the balloon– the longer it will take to inflate.
-We do not recommend blowing up latex balloons larger than 18-inch with a hand pump because it is time-consuming.
+A well-designed hand pump should not only fill a balloon quickly but last a long time.
+Keep in mind, the larger the balloon– the longer it will take to inflate.
+We do not recommend blowing up latex balloons larger than 18 inches with a hand pump because it is time-consuming.

 You can also fill foil balloons with air by using a hand pump if you do not need the balloon to float.
-Simply insert the tapered end of the pump into the foil balloon and begin inflating.
+Insert the tapered end of the pump into the foil balloon and begin inflating.
 Be careful not to tear the balloon tail or damage the self-sealing valve.

 Dual-Action Inflator #31095

 Our most popular hand pump is the Dual-Action Inflator and is recommended over most other designs.
 The dual-action inflator has a tapered nozzle to easily inflate 5-inch, 6-inch, 9-inch, 11-inch, 12-inch, 260Q, 321Q, and 350Q latex balloons.
 The nozzle is improved with grooves for a non-roll nozzle head.
 Bargain Balloons does not recommend this hand pump for 160Q balloons.